-Share Classes Benchmark

-Performance Fee Share Tokyo Stock Price Index (TOPIX)
+Share Classes Ber chmark All Performance Fee Share Tok Classes yo Stock Price Index (TOPIX)

-Classes

 A typical investor will invest into this Fund to seek capital growth through investment in the Japanese equity markets.
 Investors should ensure they understand the risks of the Fund, consider the KID's risk level compatible with their risk tolerance and can accept the potential for loss.
 Investors in the Fund should plan to invest their money for the medium to long term.